CanadianGreg/DieselSwaps-BeamNG/README.md

 - Gavril Barstow

 # What Still Needs Work?
-- Everything
+- Bruckell Moonhawk (Position and scale has to be revised, add presets, and spinning radiator fan has to be added)
+- Gavril Barstow (Haven't even started yet :D)

 # Planned:
 - ETK I-Series
 - ETK 800-Series
+- Every other car, possibly

 # How to Install Mods?
-1) Download the .jbeam file.
+1) Download the designated files.

 2) Create an empty zip file and name it whatever you want.